commonhaus/foundation/GOVERNANCE.md

 - Community management, advocacy, or forum participation.
 - Active participation in elections.

-*TBD: Criteria and link to application form for individual members*
+*TBD: Criteria and link to application form for general members*

 ### 2.1.4 Membership Termination and Resignation

-- **Voluntary Resignation:** Members can resign by notifying the Council through a designated channel (e.g., email/form).
+- **Voluntary Resignation:** Members can resign by notifying the CFC through a designated channel (e.g., email/form).
-- **Revocation of Membership:** The Council may dismiss members for behavior inconsistent with CF's mission or values.
+- **Revocation of Membership:** The CFC may dismiss members for behavior inconsistent with CF's mission or values.
 This process includes a review and an opportunity for the member to respond.

 ## 2.2 CF Council

-The CF Council (CFC) is the governing body of the CF, responsible for overseeing financial allocations, satisfying fiscal responsibilities, and setting future plans that serve the collective interests of the community.
+The CFC is the governing body of the CF, responsible for overseeing financial allocations, satisfying fiscal responsibilities, and setting future plans that serve the collective interests of the community.
-Council members must adhere to our [Conflict of Interest Policy][coi-policy] to ensure that personal or professional interests do not unduly influence their duties within the CF.
+CFC members must adhere to our [Conflict of Interest Policy][coi-policy] to ensure that personal or professional interests do not unduly influence their duties within the CF.

-The Council convenes regularly and holds an Annual General Meeting (AGM) to review the annual report, financial status, and set future plans.
+The CFC convenes regularly and holds an Annual General Meeting to review the annual report, financial status, and set future plans.
-Special general meetings may be initiated with a defined agenda if proposed by at least a third of the Council members or by a significant fraction of the general members.
+Special general meetings may be initiated with a defined agenda if proposed by at least a third of the CFC members or by a significant fraction of the general members.

 Agendas and schedules for these gatherings will be released in advance.
 Meetings open to the broader public are accessible to all members and interested observers.